mcnik/mcnik.github.io/_posts/2025-11-27-spidermenace.md

 In the first film, she gives Peter the "great responsibility" framework through Uncle Ben's memory.
 In the second, she tells him about the kid who needs Spider-Man, about heroes giving people hope.
 She reignites his sense of purpose: "Sometimes, to do what's right, we have to be steady and give up the thing we want the most.
 Even our dreams."
 In the third, she guides him to redemption by asking him to forgive, starting with himself.

 The trilogy ends not with Peter defeating a villain but with Peter releasing one.
 Marko dissolves into sand and drifts away.
-The final moral act isn't violence — it's mercy[^8].
+The final moral act isn't violence — it's mercy.
 <br/>

 ##### If This Be My Destiny